-With no immediate program changes coming down the pile for the foreseeable future, reverse mortgage lenders can finally concentrate on growing, rather than adjusting their businesses to the new regulatory environment.
+With no immediate program changes coming down the pike for the foreseeable future, reverse mortgage lenders can finally concentrate on growing, rather than adjusting their businesses to the new regulatory environment.
 Even on this new plateau, the traditional ways of doing business in the reverse mortgage industry are changing, requiring market participants to broaden their influence among prospective borrowers and the financial professionals working with them.

 Policy changes like the Financial Assessment, along with a slew of financial planning research in recent years, have shifted reverse mortgages from their previous function as a loan of last resort to what has now become a more practical solution within the highly complex retirement planning puzzle.